mitre-atlas/atlas-data/README.md

 `tools/create_matrix.py` compiles the threat matrix data sources into a single standard YAML file.

+`tools/data_validation.py` validates the YAML files for schema and link syntax, outputting any errors to console or to file via the `-f` option.

 ### non-standard YAML

 The advmlthreatmatrix data files contain several non-standard YAML features.